lennoxtr/tp/docs/DeveloperGuide.md

 - 2a.
 File name is invalid.

     - 2a1.
 Le Tracker shows an error message.

       Use case resumes at step 1.

 - 2b.
 File does not exist.

     - 2b1.
 Le Tracker shows an error message.

       Use case resumes at step 1.

 - 2c.
 File cannot be read.

     - 2c1.
 Le Tracker shows an error message.

       Use case resumes at step 1.

-- 2d.
-Some modules already exist in the current tracker.

-  - 2d1.
-Le Tracker shows an error message.

-    Use case resumes at step 1.

-#### Import some modules from a file
+#### Import some Modules from a File

 **MSS**

 1. User requests to import some modules data from an existing file.
-2. User specifies the name of the file to import from, as well as references to the modules to be imported.
+2. User specifies the path of the file to import from, as well as references to the modules to be imported.
 3. Modules data in the file is imported to the current tracker.

    Use case ends.